 Leak repair means works undertaken to remedy a loss of containment on mains, service pipes, meters, regulators, or related distribution equipment.
-Repairs that have been recorded in the repair log as leak repairs and where subsequent investigation shows that no leak is found should be excluded.
+Repairs that have been recorded in the repair log as leak repairs and where subsequent investigation shows that no leak is found should be excluded from this indicator.